yotarok/flacenc-rs/README.md

 FLAC (Free Lossless Audio Codec) encoder for rustaceans.
-See [the auto-generated report](report/report.md) for the characteristics of the encorder compared to [FLAC reference implementation](https://xiph.org/flac/download.html)
+See [the auto-generated report](report/report.md) for the characteristics of the encoder compared to [FLAC reference implementation](https://xiph.org/flac/download.html)

+This encoder currently requires nightly rust for compilation because of `portable_simd` feature used.

 ## Contributing